WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

   }
 ```

+Blockcerts currently uses a `ecdsa-koblitz-pubkey` for the recipient.
+Since this is a valid URI, it can be also be used for verifiable credentials.
+Ideally a DID is used instead to be better supported throughout the VC/DID ecosystem.

 ### `verification`

 As specified in "BC V2 Schema & Examples" above, `verification` is used to verify the public key of the issuer matches the public key used to issue the transaction to a blockchain.

 It may seem as though we could get away with putting the `verification` public key in the issuer DID instead, but, depending on the DID method, that could be changed.
-For Blockcerts issued to a blockchain, we may want to leave `verification` inside the document to verify the blockchain public key the issuer was wanting to issue the certificate from.
+For Blockcerts issued to a blockchain, we could leave `verification` inside the document to verify the blockchain public key the issuer was wanting to issue the certificate from.

-This could be considered a redundant property since the Verifiable Credential will have a proof property that verifies immutability as well, and the "issuer profile" already specifies their keys used for issuing.
+This might be considered a redundant property since the Verifiable Credential will have a proof property that verifies immutability as well, and the "issuer profile" already specifies their keys used for issuing.
 The VC & DID spec allows for referencing these keys directly already.

 #### Signature / Proof Proposal